Sabrinas Organizing

 How to roll out gnocchi dough

-Place the dough on a tablecloth (Affiliate Link) and sprinkle extra flour on both sides of the dough.
+Place the dough on a tablecloth (affiliate) and sprinkle extra flour on both sides of the dough.
 This will help prevent the gnocchi from sticking to the cloth.

 Get a fork and a knife.
 Cut a piece of the dough and roll it into no more than ¾ inch diameter strips.